abinit/abinit/doc/tutorial/elastic.md

 with respect to the Brillouin-zone wave vector, the so-called ddk wave functions.
-Recall that these are auxiliary quantities needed to compute the response to the [[lesson:rf1#5|electric field perturbation]] and introduced in lesson RF1.
+Recall that these are auxiliary quantities needed to compute the response to the [[lesson:rf1#5|electric field perturbation]] and introduced in [tutorial RF1](rf1).
 It would be a good idea to review the relevant parts of [[help:respfn#1|section 1]] of the respfn_help file.

 Examining this section of telast_2.in, note that electric